The Population Resemblance Statistic: A Chi-Square Measure of Fit for Banking: Measuring population resemblance

-{offering a measure grounded in well-established statistical theory, thereby also addressing key limitations of the PSI.} Specifically, we will develop methods to incorporate sample-size-dependent {critical values}, using the limiting non-central $\chi^2$ properties of the PRS to provide a principled framework for evaluating population shifts.
+which offers a measure grounded in well-established statistical theory and extensively studied properties under a broad range of conditions, thereby also addressing key limitations of the PSI.
+Specifically, we will develop methods to incorporate sample-size-dependent {critical values}, using the limiting non-central $\chi^2$ properties of the normed PRS to provide a principled framework for evaluating population shifts.

-Other measures include the Kolmogorov-Smirnov (KS) statistic \citep{dagostino1986goodness}, $\mathrm{KS}=\max_{j=1,...,B} \big|\hat{F}(j)-F_0(j)\big|$, where $\hat{F}(j) = \sum_{i=1}^{j} \hat{p}_i$ is the empirical cdf and $F_0(j)=\sum_{i=1}^{j}p_{0i}$ is the cdf of the model construction population.
-However, the KS statistic has limited utility for discrete distributions, as its (asymptotic) distribution -- unlike in the continuous setting -- depends on the underlying $\bm{p}_0$ \citep{conover1972kolmogorov}, making critical values less straightforward to determine. {The \texttt{R} package \texttt{dgof} offers an implementation of the KS test tailored for the discrete settings \citep{RDGOF}.} The more recent statistic proposed by \citet{dupisanievisagie2020}, $\mathrm{DPV}=\max_{j=1,\ldots,B^\ast}|\hat{p}_j - p_{0j}| / p_{0j}$, relies on an arbitrary selection of $B^\ast < B$ and calibration through Monte Carlo methods.
-Its use has been explored only in settings with $n \geq 10,000$.
-For further reading on the discrete goodness-of-fit problem in general, see \citet{agresti2012categorical}.
+Other measures include the Kolmogorov-Smirnov statistic \parencite{dagostino1986goodness}, $\mathrm{KS}=\max_{j=1,...,B} \big|\hat{F}(j)-F_0(j)\big|$, where $\hat{F}(j) = \sum_{i=1}^{j} \hat{p}_i$ is the empirical cdf and $F_0(j)=\sum_{i=1}^{j}p_{0i}$ is the cdf of the model construction population.
+However, the KS statistic has limited utility for discrete distributions, as its (asymptotic) distribution --- unlike in the continuous setting --- depends on the underlying $\bm{p}_0$ \parencite{conover1972kolmogorov}, making critical values less straightforward to determine. {The \texttt{R} package \texttt{dgof} offers an implementation of the KS test tailored for discrete settings \parencite{RDGOF}.} The more recent statistic of \textcite{dupisanievisagie2020}, $\mathrm{DPV}=\max_{j=1,\ldots,B^\ast}|\hat{p}_j - p_{0j}| / p_{0j}$, relies on an arbitrary selection of $B^\ast < B$ and Monte Carlo calibration.
+Its use has been explored only in settings with $n \geq 10{,}000$.
+For further reading on the discrete goodness-of-fit problem, see \textcite{agresti2012categorical}.